ssruoh/CI_MS4/README.md

 # The ELEX Fitness Website

-ELEX Fitness is a website that whose purpose is to sell various types of workout equipment.
+ELEX Fitness is a website whose purpose is to sell various types of workout equipment.
 The site supports payment processing and anyone can make orders, but the site also supports signing up and allows logged in users to save their delivery details, upload fitness-related articles and to post product reviews.
 Logged in users can also view their order history.
 Administrators can use an admin portal to to add or delete products, or to moderate reviews and articles.
 The site is an e-commerce platform that incorporates community-building elements to reward returning visitors who decide to make an account.